mangata-finance/diagrams/README.md

 user --> mangatacontract: Trigger deposit of 1 WETH token

+mangatacontract --> mangatacontract: Checks if ERC20 token exists on the network

 collator --> collator: It is collators (Bob) order to produce a block and he just produced it

 sequencer --> collator: (Subscription) Checks weather my collator just built block sequencer --> collator: Checks the sequencer_latest_processed_block and sequencer_latest_processed_transaction_id

-group Iteration V2
-   sequencer --> collator: Checks if the token already exists using RPC getL1AssetRegistry
-      alt ERC20 token DOES exists in Mangata else ERC20 token does NOT exists in Asset Registry sequencer --> wethcontract: Check for metadata (symbol, decimals,...) and also validates that ID is valid sequencer --> collator: executing register_l1_asset extrinsic
-      end
-end

 sequencer --> mangatacontract: Read all ETH dep/with based on sequencer_latest_processed_block sequencer_latest_processed_transaction_id
 sequencer --> collator: Submit provide_l1_read extr. with all fetched ETH dep/with